augustss/verse-semantics/Book/docs/02_builtins.md

         # Value is "one"
 ```

-Maps as keys are currently not fully supported, though the type system allows declaring them.
+Maps as keys are currently not supported.

-### Concatenating Maps: ConcatenateMaps()
+### Concatenating Maps

 The `ConcatenateMaps()` function merges multiple maps into a single map, similar to how `Concatenate()` combines arrays: